|San Jose||San Jose|

 Meals included: 1 breakfast, 1 lunch

-- You will be collected by a 4x4 in the morning, and taken to a minbus that will transport you back to your hotel in San Jose.
-You will arrive back in San Jose around 5:30-6:30pm, where your trip will come to an end.
+You will be collected by 4WD in the morning and taken to a minbus that will transport you back to San Jose.
+You will arrive back in San Jose around between 5:30 pm and 6:30 pm, where your trip will come to an end.

 Please note that although offered on a private basis, transfers and activites may be shared with other travellers.